runonbitcoin/walleteering/guide/04-advanced.md

 TODO

-- OP_RETURN data
+- OP_RETURN data - learned purse how to check.
 - Only work on mainnet?
 - Handling Backed Jigs properly await purseTests(run, { supportsBackedJigs: true })
 - Broadcast
+- Exported transactions
-- Handling custom locks
+- Handling custom locks (ie. signing, owner)
+- Performance and parallel

+## Where to go from here?

+* Announce your wallet in the `run` channel on [Atlantis](https://atlantis.planaria.network/)
+* Reach out to apps for integration
+* Publish the source code on GitHub
+* Prepare your wallet for a wave of new apps